MicrosoftDocs/learn/learn-pr/iot/explore-azure-digital-twins-api-for-creating-graph/includes/3-upload-models-twins-graph-bulk.md

-In this unit, you use the Jobs API to import a sample scenario graph complete with models, twins, and relationships.
+In this unit, you use the [Jobs API](/rest/api/digital-twins/dataplane/jobs) to import a sample scenario graph complete with models, twins, and relationships.
 The Import Jobs API uses a file placed in Azure Blob Storage to import all of these entities into your Azure Digital Twins instance at once.
-You then use Models and Digitaltwins APIs to verify the graph that was imported.
+You then use [Models APIs](/rest/api/digital-twins/dataplane/models) and [Twins APIs](/rest/api/digital-twins/dataplane/twins) to verify the graph that was imported.

 Follow the steps in this unit to explore the sample scenario graph and import it into your Azure Digital Twins instance.